Bunker Projects · Things I Took From My Father by Teena Wilder

 I took from my father the art of lying still and dying while losing breath.

 I’ve never seen the view from the middle of the ocean, but my father was a sailor in the navy.
 He once told me, after a while, it looks like nothing.
 You’re just floating along the ends of the earth.
 Once, he looked outside of the edge of the ship and it was dark, and beautiful, and magical.
 I wonder what he saw when he was out in the ocean.
-I wonder; who was he when he returned?
+I wonder; who was he when he returned?–

 He returned a father,

-fighter,
+a fighter,

-survivor,
+a survivor,

 a rapist.